Enemies to Lovers

 Signature elements

-1. Genuine animosity or conflict, not just mild annoyance
+1. Genuine animosity or conflict, beyond mere annoyance

 2. Forced proximity or shared goal that keeps them together